emscripten-core/emsdk/README.md

 ##### Windows: Use Visual Studio 2010

 After installing the vs-tool plugin, a new 'Emscripten' configuration will appear to the list of all Solution Configurations in Visual Studio.
 Activating that configuration for a solution/project will make Visual Studio run the project build through Emscripten, producing .html or .js output, depending on the project properties you set up.

+## SDK Concepts

+The Emscripten SDK is effectively a small package manager for tools that are used in conjunction with Emscripten.
+The following glossary highlights the important concepts to help understanding the internals of the SDK:

+* <b>Tool</b>: The basic unit of software bundled in the SDK.
+A Tool has a name and a version.
+For example, 'clang-3.2-32bit' is a Tool that contains the 32-bit version of the Clang v3.2 compiler.
+* <b>SDK</b>: A set of tools.
+For example, 'sdk-1.5.6-32bit' is an SDK consisting of the tools clang-3.2-32bit, node-0.10.17-32bit, python-2.7.5.1-32bit and emscripten-1.5.6.
+* <b>Active Tool/SDK</b>: Emscripten stores compiler configuration in a user-specific file <b>~/.emscripten</b>.
+This file points to paths for Emscripten, Python, Clang and so on.
+If the file ~/.emscripten is configured to point to a Tool in a specific directory, then that tool is denoted as being <b>active</b>.
+The Emscripten Command Prompt always gives access to the currently active Tools.
+This mechanism allows switching between different SDK versions easily.
+* <b>emsdk</b>: This is the name of the manager script that Emscripten SDK is accessed through.
+Most operations are of the form `emsdk command`.
+To access the emsdk script, launch the Emscripten Command Prompt.

 ## SDK Maintenance